ddeveloperr/header-text-templates/README.txt

 # header-text-templates
-Here we have a Header text templates examples.
+Here we have a Header text template examples.
 Copy, configure and use as your own.

 ## A few examples: